Non-Recourse, Ground-Up Development and Substantial Rehabilitation Multifamily Financing

-HUD loans, unlike most bank loans, are completely asset-based.
-This means that HUD scrutinizes the property location, the pro forma rents and expenses, and of course the development team to ensure the project successfully comes out of the ground.
-HUD 221(d)(4) loans are more costly to originate and take longer to close than traditional loans, But, if you're working with an experienced intermediary, the costs of and time to originate an FHA 221(d)(4)-insured loan are far outweighed by the benefits in the form of leverage, interest-rate risk mitigation, recourse, and more.
+HUD loans, unlike most bank loans, are almost completely asset based.
+This means that HUD scrutinizes the property location, pro forma rents and expenses, supply in that submarket, and, of course, the development team to ensure the project successfully delivers.
+HUD 221(d)(4) loans are more costly to originate upfront and take longer to close than traditional loans, but if you're working with an experienced intermediary, the costs and time to originate an FHA 221(d)(4) loan are far outweighed by the benefits in the form of leverage, interest rate risk mitigation, recourse, and more.

 HUD provides a full checklist of requirements, but much of the checklist and process is managed in-house.
-You can see the full HUD 221(d)(4) checklist here.
-We've also provided a fairly complete synopsis of the FHA 221(d)(4)-insured loan program below.
-You can find the basics to submit a file for consideration on the Apply Page of our site.
+You can see the full HUD 221(d)(4) checklist here, and we offer an overview of the loan program’s main points below.
+When you’re ready, you can submit details to get a quote.

-All loans must go through a HUD pre-review process.
+All loans must go through a HUD preliminary review process.

 Adherence to Davis-Bacon prevailing wage standards is required.